 3. Airport Rail Link

-It’s the fastest way to reach the downtown avoiding the crazy traffic of the city.
-The City line connects in only 30 minutes the airport with Phayathai station in downtown and runs from 6 am to midnight.
+It’s the fastest way to reach downtown avoiding the crazy traffic of the city.
+The City line connects in only 30 minutes to the Phayathai station in downtown and runs from 6 am to midnight.
 The Airport Rail link has only 8 stops.
 From Phayathai station, you can catch the BTS SkyTrain or a taxi to reach your accommodation.
 If you need to take the MRT underground instead, you have to get off at Makkasan Station.
 The underground station is MRT Petchaburi Station.
 The ride costs 45 baht.
 You can buy your tokens from one of the Automatic Token Dispensers located at the airport station.
-If you are 3 or more people it’s cheaper to share a taxi ride.
+If you are 3 or more people, it’s cheaper to share a taxi ride.

 4. Public bus and Limo bus

 If you want to save money, the public bus is the best option but even the slowest and tiring.
-Once outside the arrival hall, next to the Entry Gate 5, you’ll find an express shuttle heading to the Public Transport Centre outside the main terminal building.
+Once outside the arrival hall, next to Entry Gate 5, you’ll find an express shuttle heading to the Public Transport Centre outside the main terminal building.
 Here, you can catch the public buses towards downtown.
-There are 11 available routes and the ticket costs between 24-35 baht, depending on the distance.
+There are 11 available routes, and the ticket costs between 24-35 baht, depending on the distance.
 Only some routes operate 24 hours.

 5. Airport Limousine (AOL)